snitilf/innovationshowcase/docs/summaries/NOTEBOOK_04_SUMMARY.md

 ## Technical Implementation

 The sentiment analysis pipeline integrates sentiment scores with the labeled corruption risk dataset through a merge operation matching on Country and Year.
 Missing sentiment values (32 country-years, 12% of dataset) are filled with neutral values (0.0) to ensure all 266 observations have sentiment values for analysis.
-The final merged dataset contains 266 country-year observations with sentiment scores as an additional feature alongside governance and economic indicators.
+The final merged dataset contains 266 country-year observations with sentiment scores prepared as a potential predictive feature alongside economic indicators.

+**Preparation for Model Training**: Sentiment scores are prepared alongside five economic indicators as potential predictive features.
+Governance indicators are excluded from the predictive feature set to avoid circular reasoning, where the model would learn the labeling rule rather than identify leading indicators.
+The validation establishes that sentiment captures meaningful patterns (corruption visibility, transparency mechanisms) that may enable the model to predict governance-based risk labels using economic and sentiment indicators alone.

 ## Key Technical Contributions

 1. **Two-source data collection strategy**: Guardian API (2010-2016) and GDELT API (2017-2023) provide comprehensive temporal coverage with 88% coverage rate (234 of 266 country-years).

-2. **Sentiment aggregation methodology**: Article-level sentiment scores are averaged to create country-year level sentiment scores, enabling integration with the labeled corruption risk dataset.
+2. **Sentiment aggregation methodology**: Article-level sentiment scores are averaged to create country-year level sentiment scores, enabling integration with the labeled corruption risk dataset as a potential predictive feature.

 3. **Pattern-based interpretation**: Sentiment analysis requires interpretation in context with governance indicators.
 The counterintuitive finding (low-risk countries show more negative sentiment) demonstrates that sentiment captures transparency mechanisms, not just corruption severity.
+This pattern suggests sentiment may provide complementary information that enables prediction of governance-based risk labels using alternative indicators.

+4. **Preparation for leading indicator testing**: The validation establishes sentiment as a potential leading indicator that may signal corruption risk before governance metrics reflect institutional weaknesses.
+By demonstrating that sentiment captures meaningful patterns (corruption visibility, transparency) distinct from governance indicators, the analysis prepares sentiment for inclusion in a predictive feature set that avoids circular reasoning.

 ## Limitations